tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## End-to-end alternatives

-Deploying SNI encryption will help thwarting most the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
+Deploying SNI encryption will help thwarting most of the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
 It will also thwart functions that are sometimes described as legitimate.
 Most of these functions can however be realized by other means.
 For example, some DNS service